-Annex one Information security incident - assessment, containment and recovery
+Annex one - Information security incident - assessment, containment and recovery

-Date of event/ vulnerability/ incident Date discovered Date notified CJS ID number Classification: Event/ vulnerability/ incident , , , , , , , , , , , , , , , , , , , , Has there been a breach of the Data Protection Act?
+Date of event/ vulnerability/ incident Date discovered Date notified CJS ID number Classification: Event/ vulnerability/ incident Description of event/ incident/ vulnerability Has there been a breach of the Data Protection Act?

-\If yes, complete annex two
+^{}If yes, complete annex two

-Description of information and/or systems involved Whatis the risk to CJS?
-Who should be informed of the event/incident /vulnerability?
+Description of information and/or systems involved What is the risk to CJS?
+Who should be informed of the event/incident /vulnerability? containment action has been taken?
 How effective was the containment action?
 What recovery action has been taken?
 How effective was the recovery action?
 What further action is recommended?
-Times cales for further action Ī ı
+Timescales for further action

-Annex two Information security incident - for incidents involving personal data
+Annex two - Information security incident - for incidents involving personal data